Adding a layer style

 Icon - This allows you to choose an icon from the built in library within Alloy to identify the style, see Selecting Icons.

-- When you have completed all the required fields select Create.
+When you have completed all the required steps select Create style.
 The new style details are displayed in the right panel.